by Coast and Country Holidays

 Amongst the maze of streets, Fishguard hides a wealth of shops, pubs, cafes and restaurants.
 Amble about for a while and you will discover some 11 restaurants and cafe’s, 9 pubs (some serving food), a deli, fish and chip takeaways plus a handful or two more shops dotted about.

 Planning a day trip to Fishguard?
 Here are some of the best events and attractions in the area.

-For film and music lovers, the Theatr Gwaun which has regular screenings plus music and threat re to enjoy and also every year Fishguard is home to the Aberjazz Festival, Fishguard Folk Festival and a New Years Eve Street Party.
+For film and music lovers, the Theatr Gwaun has regular screenings, plus music and theatre to enjoy.
+Similarly, every year Fishguard is home to the Aberjazz Festival, Fishguard Folk Festival and a New Years Eve Street Party.

 If beaches are more your cup of tea then the beach at Goodwick offers bathing, a reasonable sized sandy area, a play park to keep the kids active and in the nearby Ocean Lab is a small cafe, a soft play area and often there are exhibitions on display too.

-Lower Town is a mecca for Kayaking companies which offer various opportunities to discover the Pembrokeshire coastline up close and with views only possible from such small craft.
-They offer experiences for all abilities so there really is no excuse not to give it a go.
-There are other water sport providers operating out of Lower Town too – why not try your hand at paddle boarding.
-More on Lower Town…
+Lower Town is a mecca for kayaking companies that offer various opportunities to discover the Pembrokeshire coastline up close and with views only possible from such small craft.
+They offer experiences for all abilities, so there really is no excuse not to give it a go!
+There are other water sport providers operating out of Lower Town too – why not try your hand at paddleboarding?

 A sweet two-bedroom cottage set in the harbour of Lower Town, Milkwood Cottage is perfect for a romantic weekend away.
 Just a few minutes walk from the quay, you can simply stroll back to your cosy home after visiting the local bars and restaurants of the village.